QamarFarttoos/https-github.com-QamarFarttoos-labFinal/README.md

 Why I Chose This Idea

 I wanted to make something useful and meaningful, and I think a habit tracker focused on sustainability is a great fit.
 It gives me a chance to show off form handling, database interaction, conditional retrieval, sanitization, testing, and accessibility—all in one app.
-Plus, I can make it look really good with a green-themed design and fun user experience.
+Plus, I can make it look really good with a green themed design and fun user experience.